Polo4496/ESILV_Linux_Git_Python/README.md

 There is an interval such that the files are read and the data is live actualised.<br>
 I provided a graph of the prices of AVAX, with an underlying graph representing the RSI of AVAX's price.

+## Git

+I managed my code using git in linux shell to add, commit and push file in this github repository.

 <br>

 #### Thanks for taking the time to read this ;)